HariSrinivasan14/QuizBox/README.md

 Now that your have a QuizBox object, you can start adding questions to the quiz.
 For example, to make a multiple choice question with one correct answer:

         quiz.createMultipleChoiceOne("What does HTML stand for?", ["HyperText Machine Learning", "HyperText Markup Language", "Hyper Machine Language", "None of the above", "All of the above"], "HyperText Markup Language");

 Other types of questions can be created and added to the quiz in a similar manner.

-Below are tables that describe different API functions that can be used to create the Quiz.
+Please refer to the link below that describes the different API functions that can be used to create the Quiz.

 ### link to the Documentation page: https://quiz-box.herokuapp.com/documentation.html